CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

 attempts to provide clear documentation.

-The main principle underlying the way we keep our software metadata is that **metadata is kept at the source and by the source of the software**.
+The main principle underlying the way we keep our software metadata is that **metadata is kept at the source and by the maintainers of the software**.
 This means that the tool developers themselves are responsible for providing accurate metadata and that the best place to keep this metadata is *with the source code* of the software, in a version-controlled repository.